BrowserWindow

 Emitted on trackpad rotation gesture.
 Continually emitted until rotation gesture is

-value on each emission is the angle in degrees rotated since
+ended.
+The rotation value on each emission is the angle in degrees rotated since

 the last emission.
 The last emitted event upon a rotation gesture will always be of

-.
+value 0.
 Counter-clockwise rotation values are positive, while clockwise ones are

 negative.